 Real Estate Listing Appointment Checklist

 The listing appointment is crucial and can mean the difference between earning a few more thousand dollars in income each month or not.
-You may have chatted on the phone with the seller before, but the listing appointment is the main opportunity to present all your information and ideas for the property and convince the seller to give you the listing.
+You may have chatted on the phone with the seller before, but the meeting is the main opportunity to present all your information and ideas for the property and convince the seller to give you the listing.

 Ask Thoughtful Questions Before Listing Appointment